brucou/-rxcc-state/README.md

 As a result of this, the following choices were made :

 - complete encapsulation of the state of the transducer
+- single public method : the transducer is used through a sole `yield` function (though a `start` syntactic sugar is provided for `yield`ing the mandatory INIT event).
+As such, the transducer is a black-box, and only its computed outputs can be observed
 - no effects performed by the machine
-- functional interface : the transducer is used through a sole `yield` function.
-While two syntactic sugars are provided (`start` for sending the mandatory INIT event, `yield` is attached to the state machine object).
-As such, the transducer is a black-box, and only its computed outputs can be observed
 - no exit and entry actions, or activities as in other state machine formalisms
   - there is no loss of generality as both entry and exit actions can be implemented with our state transducer, there is simply no API or syntactic support for it